snowboardit/snowboardit/README.md

 ![Font Awesome](https://img.shields.io/badge/Font_Awesome-339AF0?style=for-the-badge&logo=fontawesome&logoColor=white)

 ## 🎈 Fun Facts
-👪 I love spending time with friends and family.<br>
+👪 Spending time with friends and family brings me joy.<br>
-🏂 Snowboarder since 2002.
+🏂 Snowboarding the ice-coast since 2002.
 I enjoy riding groomers, the terrain park, and through the woods.<br>
-✈️ Certificated glider and airplane pilot since 2013 and 2016 respectively.<br>
+✈️ Glider and airplane pilot since 2013 and 2016 respectively.<br>
-💡 I learn something new (_err...many new things_) every day.<br>
+💡 Learning something new (_err...many new things_) every day.<br>
-📽️ Creative mind with special interests in digital media, photography, and cinematography.
+🎨 My brain is an endless creative engine, with many outlets such as photography, cinematography, coding, woodworking, and other various DIY projects.

 <br>